spencertipping/bipolar/part2.md

 + Weekly
   + Selenium

-**NOTE:** I suspect some of my dosages are above what's necessary.
+**Note:** I suspect some of my dosages are above what's necessary.
 I've gotten great results, but I haven't tuned any of this for efficiency yet and it's a bit of a work in progress.
 If you know of things I should improve, please let me know.

 I also usually eat eggs and fish for breakfast, usually four eggs and 4-6oz of tuna or salmon.
 The choline isn't a problem, although eggs and fish keep me awake and I can't supplement alpha-GPC, citicholine, or ALA without getting really depressed.